 NEW THIS YEAR!
 If it is not possible to observe outside because of the weather, we will offer a 25-30 minute program in the Planetarium (on the first floor of the Physics building across from Lecture Hall 137).
 This program offers an extra credit opportunity for astronomy students regardless of the weather.

-Please subscribe to the Stargazing mailing list for updates on whether observing will take place on the roof or within the Planetarium.
 If the temperature with wind chill is 0° F or below, observing will automatically be moved into the Planetarium for the 25-30 minute program.
-(This mailing list is specifically for Stargazing.
-The email widget to the right is for our newsletter and other announcements.)

 Join us and observe the night sky on the following dates:

 All events listed below run from 8-9 pm.

 December: 5, 6, 7, 8

 We can’t wait to see you all at stargazing, but please do not arrive 30 minutes early for stargazing (you’re encouraged to come 30 minutes early for Planetarium Friday night shows).
 Our staff is working to set up the area before the scheduled times and as it is dark out when we are able to observe, we cannot safely allow people onto the Observing deck until everything is set up.
 If you do find yourself here early, please enjoy our posters of the different astronomical objects found in space on the 4th floor stairwell landing until the starting time.
 We thank you in advanced for your understanding and cooperation as your safety and enjoyment are our top concerns.

 Interested in some great Stargazing Apps?